tayganr/purviewlab/modules/module07.md

 ## :tada: Summary

-This module provided an overview of how to glean insights on Assets, Scans, Glossary Terms, Classifications and Sensitivity Labels across your data estate.
+This module provided an overview of how to glean insights on Data stewardship, Assets, Glossary, Classifications and Sensitivity Labels across your data estate.

 [Continue >](../modules/module08.md)